 The last leg of our American road trip (#VanLife Part 3) takes us through every southern state on our way to Florida.
-Our first stop was a house sit for a retired couple who live completely off-grid in the New Mexico high desert with their two dogs.
+For our first stop we were house sitting for a retired couple who live completely off-grid in the New Mexico high desert with their two dogs, Tess and Brady.
 We spent merely three weeks in this desert oasis, but somehow left with years worth of wisdom.

 Santa Fe, New Mexico

-New Mexico is a southwestern US state bordering Arizona, Utah, Colorado, Oklahoma, Texas, and Mexico.
-The ancestral home of several Native American tribes, the first European settlers to the area were from Spain.
+New Mexico is a southwestern USA state bordering Arizona, Utah, Colorado, Oklahoma, Texas, and Mexico.
+It is the ancestral home of several Native American tribes.
+The first European settlers to the area were from Spain.
 These settlers named the land New Mexico over 200 years before the country of Mexico was named.
 In the early 1800s, New Mexico became a Mexican territory, but that was short lived.
 After the Mexican-American War in 1848, New Mexico joined the USA and was later named the 47th state.
 Now with a population of two million people, New Mexico boasts the highest percentage of Hispanic Americans in the United States and the second highest percentage of Native Americans.

 Santa Fe is the capital of New Mexico and has the distinction of being the oldest capital city in the country.
 It has a semi-arid climate, with cold, dry winters and hot summers.
 With the pueblo-style buildings and numerous art galleries and craft shops, Santa Fe is well known as a center for arts.
 It is even one of 34 cities around the world named a UNESCO Creative City for Crafts and Folk Art!